Te Ahu Centre, Kaitaia

 The final building design speaks for itself.
 With two architectural firms working hard to connect the new building to the existing buildings whilst satisfying the needs and wants of the community and all stakeholders, and getting the design to speak about the meeting of different cultures in Kaitaia, the design process was complex and detailed, yielding a stunning final result.

-Such an amazing building for a small community was a great result, and the country followed the project with great interest, Governor-General at the time Sir Jerry Mateparae attending the opening ceremony of the building, as seen in this press article.
+Such an amazing building for a small community is a huge achievement, and the country followed the project with great interest, Governor-General at the time Sir Jerry Mateparae attending the opening ceremony of the building, as seen in this press article.

 The full history of the building can be read here.